 (2) Any by-laws made or deemed to be made under section 34(1) of the principal Act as in force immediately before the commencement of this section are to continue in operation and have effect for all purposes as if made under that subsection as amended by this section.

-9 The Acts Amendment (Annual Valuations and Land Tax) Act 1993 s.
-3 reads as follows:

-3. Application

-The amendments made by this Part have effect in relation to a rate or tax for any period commencing on or after 1 July 1993 but do not have any effect in relation to a rate or tax for any period commencing before that date.

-10 The Taxes and Charges (Land Subdivision) Legislation Amendment Act 1996 s.
+6 The Taxes and Charges (Land Subdivision) Legislation Amendment Act 1996 s.
 9 reads as follows:

 9. Application